Heritage Gaps Study enters next stage

 The Gaps Study has two stages; The first stage focusses on finding places of heritage significance that should be further assessed.
 The second stage will undertake the heritage assessments and work out what should be included in the Heritage Overlay.

-This study is currently in the planning phase and will officially commence once a heritage consultant is appointed.
-You can still get involved – nominations are now open for heritage places you believe should be protected.
+This study has now commenced.
+You can still get involved nominations are open for heritage places you believe should be protected.
 See below for how to submit yours.

 Ballarat’s heritage is a key part of what makes our municipality special, but not all significant places have been formally identified or protected.
 This study is being undertaken to find these places and ensure our city’s heritage is protected now and into the future.

-Protecting heritage helps keep our local identity alive.
-It ensures future generations can understand, enjoy and connect with Ballarat’s rich history and heritage.
+This helps future generations understand, enjoy and connect with Ballarat’s rich heritage.

 We’re reviewing Ballarat’s history, gathering local knowledge, and identifying places that may have heritage value.
 This includes research, windscreen surveys, community engagement, site visits, and looking at community nominations to help build a more complete picture of our city’s heritage.
 In the later part of the study we will be undertaking in depth heritage assessments using our City of Ballarat Heritage Study and Assessment Model Methodology.